SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 ![](/assets/chapter-1-images/08.Numbers-sum-web-06.PNG)

 #### Creating the Project Structure
 Let's create the structure of our project.
-To do that, we'll create a Python file named **`app.py`** where we'll keep our program code.
+To do that, we're going to create a Python file named **`app.py`** where we will keep our program code.
 Then we need a folder which we'll call **templates** and an HTML file named **`index.html`** which will help visualize our content in the browser.

 ![](/assets/chapter-1-images/08.Numbers-sum-web-07.PNG)